robbietuk/DoSuKo/README.md

  - [ ] Add timing.
    - [ ] How may times did the algorithm have to search, and
    - [ ] Profile different algorithms.
- - [ ] Add a number of new test cases for the boards.
+ - [ ] Add a number of new run_test cases for the boards.
- - [ ] Add a number of new test cases for the basic functions
+ - [ ] Add a number of new run_test cases for the basic functions
+ - [x] Add base class for testing.